TheDeng/redux-any/README.md

-# redux-promise-array
+# redux-any
-a middleware for processing promise action in the form of single or array
+# a middleware for processing action like function,promise,and array

-this middleware is based on redux-promise.This middlewrae enhances the redux-promise so that it can process array of promise action.
+Our middleware is based on redux-promise and redux-thunk .Our middlewrae enhances and combines these two middlewares so that it can processes many kinds of actions like function,promise,and array

-Usage:
+# Usage:

-npm i redux-promise-array
+npm i redux-any